 We need not develop at greater length these few points, since there can be no question here of undertaking a classification of societies.
 It is too complex a problem to be dealt with incidentally in that way; on the contrary, it supposes a whole gamut of long and detailed investigations.
 We merely wished, through a few examples, to clarify the ideas and demonstrate how the principle behind the method should be applied.
 Even what has been expounded should not be considered as constituting a complete classification of lower societies.
 We have simplified matters somewhat, in the interests of greater clarity.
-We have in fact assumed that every higher type of society was formed by a combination of societies of the same type, that is, of the type immediately below.
+Indeed, we have assumed that every higher type of society was formed by a combination of societies of the same type, that is, of the type immediately below.
 But it is not impossible for societies of different species, situated at different levels on the genealogical tree of social types, to combine in such a way as to form new species.
-At least one case of this is known: that of the Roman Empire, which included within it peoples of the most diverse kind.
+At least one case of this is known: that of the Roman Empire, which included within it peoples of the most diverse kind.8 component elements, but according to the way in which they are combined.

-But once these types have been constituted, we need to distinguish different varieties in each one, according to whether the segmentary societies which serve to form a new society retain a certain individuality or, on the contrary, are absorbed in the total mass.
-It is understandable that social phenomena should vary not only according to the nature of their component elements, but according to the way in which they are combined.
 Above all they must be very different, according to whether each of the subgroups retains its own immediate life or whether they are all caught up in the general life, which varies according to their degree of concentration.
 Consequently we shall have to investigate whether, at any particular moment, a complete coalescence of the segments takes place.
-This will be discernible from the fact that the original component segments of a society will no longer affect its administrative and political organisation.
+This will be discernible from the fact that the original component segments of a society will no longer affect its administrative and political organization.
 From this viewpoint the city state is sharply differentiated from the Germanic tribes.
-With the latter the organisation based on the clan was maintained. although blurred in form, until the end of their history, while in Rome and Athens the gentes and the yévn ceased very early on to be political divisions and became private groupings.
+With the latter the organization based on the clan was maintained, although blurred in form, until the end of their history, while in Rome and Athens the gentes and the $\gamma \epsilon v \eta$ ceased very early on to be political divisions and became private groupings.